prolific-sunder/CS-2450-UVSim/README.md

 -When giving User Input, program expects no more than 4 digits and one potential +/- sign.
 If more than 4 digits, program will treat it as overflow and use the last 4 digits in the integer.
 Invalid characters or duplicate signs will result in an error being thrown.<br>

 ## Changelog
-09/11/2025 - Initial creation, added README.md basic format and blank main.py
+09/11/2025 - Initial creation, added README.md basic format and blank main.py.<br>
-09/19/2025 - Validated tests for main.py in main-function and merged main-function branch with main branch 10/1/2025 - Implemented new GUI with tkinter and integrated it with main.py.
-Added overflow handling functions to main.py.
+09/19/2025 - Validated tests for main.py in main-function and merged main-function branch with main branch.<br>
+10/1/2025 - Implemented new GUI with tkinter and integrated it with main.py.
+Added overflow handling functions to main.py.<br>